Harvard Historical Studies

 The American Civil War and the Paris Commune of 1871, Philip Katz argues, were part of the broader sweep of transatlantic development in the mid-nineteenth century—an age of democratic civil wars.
 Katz shows how American political culture in the period that followed the Paris Commune was shaped by that event.
 The telegraph, the new Atlantic cable, and the news-gathering experience gained in the Civil War transformed the Paris Commune into an American national event.

 This reinterpretation of the history of modern Spain from the Enlightenment to the threshold of the twenty-first century explains the surprising changes that took Spain from a backward and impoverished nation, with decades of stagnation, civil disorder, and military rule, to one of the ten most developed economies in the world.
-The culmination of twenty years’ work by the dean of economic history in Spain, the book reveals views and approaches little explored until now.

 This book completes the grim picture of slavery by showing us the origins, nature, and extent of slave patrols in Virginia and the Carolinas from the late 17th century through the end of the Civil War.
 Here we see how the patrols, formed by county courts and state militias, were the closest enforcers of codes governing slaves throughout the South.